 How long does the process usually take?

 To answer the question, it varies from one case to another.
-Depending on your viewer base and other factors, your application to be a Twitch partner can be approved from between a few months or at least a year.
+As of 2020, Twitch says an official representative will get back to your application after 7 business days.
+However, there are cases where the application to be a Twitch partner can be approved from between a few months or at least a year.

-For most people, it can take months or even years to build up a small yet steady viewerbase.
+For some, it can take months or even years to build up a small yet steady viewerbase.
 Remember: one viewer is a good start.
 Keep going and the number will increase at some point.

 At least 6 months

 Define is a Twitch partner who is famous for his streams on the action-packed, shooting game CS:GO.
-He holds the #250 spot of the most watched Counter-Strike: Global Offensive channel on the platform.
+He is among the most watched Counter-Strike: Global Offensive channels on the platform.

 His advice?
 Keep grinding and be consistent.
 When it seems like your follower count is becoming stagnant for days or weeks, it’s when you should keep your head up and keep pushing.